-A DANGER A Exposure to carbon monoxide (CO) can cause death or serious injury.
+Cause death or serious injury.
 Gasoline engines produce carbon monoxide (CO).
 CO is colorless, odorless and dangerous.

 Direct and prolonged exposure to CO will cause brain damage or death.
 Signs of exposure to CO include nausea, dizziness and drowsiness.
 Avoid exposure to yourself and / or your passengers to carbon monoxide.